 The election results affects a variety of things, such as which educational policy issues will be prioritized, which student discounts that will be offered and what services the student union will offer you next year.

-All members of SUS have the right to candidate in the election, but only registered parties has the right to nominate candidates.
-Therefore, if you’d like to candidate, either register your own party or become member in a already existing party and search for a nomination.
+All members of SUS have the right to run in the election, but only registered parties has the right to nominate candidates.
+Therefore, if you’d like to run, either register your own party or become member in a already existing party and search for a nomination.

-The last day to register a party is the 20th of February at 6 pm.
-The last day for the parties to send in their nomination lists is the 7th of March at 6 pm.
+The last day to register a party was the 20th of February at 6 pm.
+The last day for the parties to send in their nomination lists was the 7th of March at 6 pm.